-Cerebral ischemia is a condition in which the brain does not receive enough blood to meet its metabolic needs.
-The resulting lack of oxygen can lead to the death of brain tissues, and consequently to an ischemic stroke.
+Brain ischemia is a condition in which the brain does not receive enough blood to meet its metabolic needs.
+The resulting lack of oxygen can lead to the death of brain tissue, and consequently to an ischemic stroke.

 What is cerebral ischemia?

-Cerebral ischemia is a disease caused by the reduction of blood intake (and consequently of oxygen) to the brain.
-There are two forms of cerebral ischemia.
-The so-called focal ischemia is confined in a limited area of the brain tissue and can be caused by a thrombus or an embolus that block the flow of blood in the artery.
-Global ischemia instead involves more areas of the brain and is characterized by the reduction or even interruption of blood flow to that organ.
-The result is always a shortage of oxygen, which must be addressed as soon as possible to avoid serious consequences.
+Cerebral ischemia is a disease caused by the reduction of blood intake (and consequently of oxygen) of the brain.
+There are two main forms of cerebral ischemia: focal ischemia, which is confined to a limited area of the brain tissue and it can be caused by a thrombus or an embolus that block the blood flow in an artery; The other form is called global ischemia because it involves more areas of the brain and it is characterized by reduction or interruption of blood flow to the brain.
+The result of cerebral ischemia is always a shortage of oxygen, which must be treated as soon as possible to avoid serious complications and consequences.

 What are the causes of cerebral ischemia?

-The most common causes are represented by the atherosclerosis of the vessels that carry blood to the brain; from heart disease (especially atrial fibrillation ) that can cause the formation of emboli through the bloodstream and thus reach the brain vessels and obstruct them; the so-called disease of the small blood vessels that causes occlusion of small arterioles and recognizes them as predisposing factors, such as high blood pressure and diabetes.
-Then there are rarer causes, such as coagulation disorders, certain genetic diseases, the dissection of the cerebral vessels, the use of certain medications and drugs.
+Cerebral ischemia may be the result of various causes.
+The most common causes include atherosclerosis of the vessels that carry blood to the brain, heart disease (especially atrial fibrillation) that can cause the formation of emboli through the bloodstream reach the brain vessels and cause obstruction, the disease of the small blood vessels that causes occlusion of small arterioles, which are recognized as predisposing factors for high blood pressure and diabetes.
+Moreover, there are more rare causes such as coagulation disorders, certain genetic diseases, the dissection of the cerebral vessels, the use of certain medications and drugs.